sisrfeng/gpustat/README.md

-# Find the GPU you want automatically
+# Automatically Find the GPUs with Most MEM Available
 Another GPU trick  (not relevant to `gpustat`, I just put the snippet here)

 `source alias.zsh`  in your zshrc file, then type `p` in zsh instead of `python3`